1. Home

 • Appliance upgrades: If your appliances are outdated, upgrading to energy-efficient models can save energy.
 Light bulbs and fixture replacements can also help reduce energy usage.

-• Window and door replacement: While it’s a significant undertaking, replacing the windows and doors on older homes can have an undeniable impact on energy efficiency.
+• Window and door replacement: Replacing the windows and doors on older homes can have an undeniable impact on energy efficiency, albeit at a relatively high cost.

-• HVAC system: Maintenance or enhancements can be an effective solution for optimizing the performance of your current HVAC system.
-Or, it might be necessary to replace the entire system if it’s too old.
+• HVAC system: Maintenance can make your current HVAC system run more efficiently.
+Or, it might be recommended to replace the entire system if it’s too old.

 • Energy saving habits: Certain behavioral adjustments throughout the day can add up to energy savings.
 For example, you might install a smart thermostat and adjust the settings to change the temperature when you are away at work during the day.